 Regardless of the specific charges you face, any DUI accident is likely to involve a restitution payment.
 Restitution is money that you pay to the victims.
 It is supposed to help them recoup the cost of fixing their car, paying medical bills, etc. In some cases the costs can soar, including lost time at work, legal fees and collection costs.

 Restitution is money you are ordered to pay by the judge as part of your criminal trial, without a separate lawsuit needed.
-Learn more about restitution here.
+Learn more about restitution here: What is DUI restitution?

 Facing a Lawsuit